Dentist Glendale: Bone Grafting Types, How and Why Is It Done

 What is Bone Grafting and Why Is It Done?

 Bone grafting is a dental surgical procedure.
 Very often bone grafting is closely connected with dental restorations.
 Bone grafting is done to the patients who need more bone to place dental implants or bridgework.

 In many cases, the achievement of restoration procedure can depend on the growth, depth, and width of the jawbone at the implant site.
 When the jawbone has retreated a great damage, the implant cannot be supported on this unstable base and bone grafting is usually suggested for the subsequent restoration.

 The bone grafting procedure is a great way to replace lost bone tissue and support natural bone growth.
 Dentist Glendale, Dr. Sahakyan is a well known for having numerous successful bone graft procedures.
-Call 1-818-578-2324 or contact us for a complimentary consultation or to schedule an appointment today.
+Call 1-818-578-2324 or contact us for a consultation or to schedule an appointment today.

 What Causes Jaw Bone Loss?